-Caution! bling any of the following features applied to all of the GPIO pins in the signals.
-0 simp le_io_bank_1.a cxip  Ov erview 7t Simple IO Bank 3 4.
+Caution!
+When enabling any of the following features in the upper portion of the IP configuration editor, that feature is applied to all of the GPIO pins in that bank.
+It is not possible to apply these features to individual signals. simp le_io_bank_1.a cxip  Sp ov All Speedster7t Simple IO Bank Overview All properties for the Simple IO Bank can be edited below.
 Bank (Configuration AC7t800ES0 • ~ Placement GPIO_1_B0 • ~ VREF Source Internal VDD • ~ Bank Voltage Level 1.2 -